alskipp/ASValueTrackingSlider/README.md

 What is it?
 ---

 A UISlider Subclass that displays live values in a popUpView.
-It’s inspired by the implementation found [here](https://github.com/mneuwert/iOS-Custom-Controls), but this version is built using CALayers.
+It’s inspired by the implementation found [here](https://github.com/mneuwert/iOS-Custom-Controls).
+This version is built using CALayers, it offers a few more features and it's easy to customize the appearance.

 ![screenshot] (http://alskipp.github.io/ValueTrackingSlider/img/screenshot1.png)